-Here are the top seven free tools currently available that monitor server health and performance.
+Here are the top eight free tools currently available that monitor server health and performance.

 There are many popular, widely used systems and server monitoring tools.
 Deciding which tool suits you best depends on what kind of infrastructure you want to monitor, how much of the stack you want to monitor, and how much time and resources you have to invest in building, integrating, and customizing a free monitoring tool versus investing in a commercial product.